guptaayushman24/guptaayushman24/README.md

 # 💫 About Me:
 I am currently focusing on Data Structures and Algorithms in Java while also diving into Full Stack App Development.
-In the frontend, I am mastering React Native, and for the backend, I am delving into Node.js and Express.
+In the frontend, I am mastering React Native,React js and for the backend, I am delving into Node.js and Express.
 I am actively seeking an internship in the field of Software Development, where I can apply and further enhance my skills.

 ## 🌐 Socials: